iBerq/Food-Ordering/README.md

 **Project Members:**
   - Ahmet Ayberk Yılmaz
-  - Denizhan Kemeröz
   - Süleyman Semih Demir

 # Description
 An food ordering app implemented for a school project.
+Worked as full-stack developer.

-It is an web application project which implemented with HTML, CSS, and PHP that has the functionalities below.
+Developed an web application project which implemented with HTML, CSS, and PHP that uses MySQL for database and has the functionalities below.

   - Signup and Login functionalities for 3 user types (Customer, Delivery guy, and owner).